SamEvrald/logbook-app-v2/README.md

 - Upload feedback media (visible only to the student for better feedback to students for their work)
 - See all students per course linked with Moodle

-Admins manage the entire system — Moodle instances, teachers, students — all in one dashboard.
+Admins manage the entire system: Moodle instances, teachers, students all in one dashboard.
 - They can view all entries and their details
 - Assign courses to teachers
 - For easy maintenance they are the only ones to create Teacher accounts and other Admin if needed